jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Internal Logic**:
 1. Log the beginning of processing with the URL
-2. Create YoutubeLoader instance with the provided URL and add_video_info=True
+2. Create YoutubeLoader instance using from_youtube_url with the provided URL and add_video_info=True
 3. Load documents using the loader
 4. Check if documents list is empty
-5. If no documents found, log info and return "No transcript found" message
+5. If no documents found, log info and return "No transcript found for this YouTube video." message
 6. Extract transcript content from the first document's page_content
 7. Extract metadata from the first document
-8. Format video information string with title, author, and duration from metadata
+8. Format video information string with title, author, and duration from metadata using .get() with defaults
 9. Log successful completion
 10. Return concatenated video info and transcript content